IKIM-Essen/ClusterDocs/docs/course/class-07-nextflow.md

 After this class, you can:

-- explain what runs on the interactive node (`shellhost`) and what runs on compute nodes;
+- explain what runs on the shellhost or interactive allocation and what runs on compute nodes;
-- start a persistent Nextflow controller in `tmux` after release;
+- start a persistent Nextflow controller in `tmux`;
 - use the RCC launcher and a shared project root;
 - request CPU, memory, time, short-queue, scratch, array, and GPU resources;
 - use Apptainer without placing Conda environments on shared storage;